PTsolvers/GPU4GEO/posts/julia-hackathon-2022-news_3.md

 +++
 using Dates

-title = "Julia hackathon 2022 - GeoParams.jl, GeophysicalModelGenerator, MAGEMin.jl and PETSc.jl"
+title = "Julia hackathon 2022 - GeoParams.jl and more"
 date = Date(2022, 4, 11)
 reading_time = "4-minute read"